 First, your local Bank will send a swift message to the Bank of the recipient to confirm that the transfer is legit.
 And as per the confirmation, your transaction got successful.

-The SWIFT society of worldwide interbank Financial Telecommunication consists of 11 characters, including numbers and alphabets.
+The SWIFT Society of worldwide interbank Financial Telecommunications consists of 11 characters, including numbers and alphabets.
 And every Bank in the world has its unique SWIFT code, also known as the BIC code.

 You can know the crucial information about the transaction and the account of the sender; the first 4 digit shows the code of the Bank, the next two digit shows the code of the country in which the Bank is based, then the next two digit shows the city code of the particular Bank and the last digits show the branch code of the respective Bank.

-Check out the list below to find the FAB swift codes of all FAB branches in the UAE.
+Check out the list below to find the FAB swift code in UAE Of all major branches.

 |Branch Name||City||Branch Code||Branch Address||Swift Code|